Updated: Nov 22, 2022

 During the discovery process, your lawyer will question your employer under oath, arrange for expert witness testimony, and review your employer's files and official records.
 If he or she can claim that your employer participated in egregious conduct, your lawyer can also help you get extra money in punitive damages.

-1000Attorneys.com California employment attorneys do not bill for an initial consultation and offer a no-win-no-fee guarantee, ensuring that you do not incur fees if you do not win compensation.
+The best California employment lawyers at 1000attorneys.com do not bill for an initial consultation and offer a no-win-no-fee guarantee, ensuring that you do not incur fees if you do not win compensation.
 In a wrongful termination case, there is too much at stake to fight on your own without the strong help that an experienced employment lawyer or law firm may give you.

 What's wrongful termination in California?